mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 All of our GraphQL resolvers produce types that are compatible with TypeScript, so there is no need to write new types for the queries you perform with Apollo.

 To generate types, just run `yarn types`.
-This will generate type declarations, inside a `types/` directory, relative to the path where the query was performed.
+This will generate type declarations inside a `types/` directory at the root of this app.
 Once generated you can import and use as you see fit.

 For example, a query that looks like this: